-Tuition and Fees: Tuition and fees are subject to change at the end of any term.
-The tuition cost for a full-time course load does not include expenses for such required items such as textbooks, medical equipment and supplies, laboratory fees, clinical tracking software fees, credentialing costs, and professional liability insurance.
+Tuition and fees are subject to change at the end of any term.
+The tuition cost for a full-time course load does not include expenses for such required items such as textbooks, medical equipment and supplies, laboratory fees, clinical tracking software fees, background check and drug screen fees, credentialing costs, clinical experience fee, and professional liability insurance.
 PA students are not eligible for part-time enrollment.
 In-state and out-of-state tuition are the same.
+Upon graduation, students will no longer have access to digital and textbook resources.
 For more information on tuition and fees please refer to the South University Academic Catalog.